laravel/docs/eloquent-relationships.md

 As you can see, the relationship is defined exactly the same as its `User` counterpart, with the exception of referencing the `App\User` model.
 Since we're reusing the `belongsToMany` method, all of the usual table and key customization options are available when defining the inverse of many-to-many relationships.

+#### Pivot Tables: What are they?

+A pivot table is used for many to many relationships.
+Imagine that you have a User model and that users can be in different Departments.
+If each user can be apart of numerous departments, then it's not practical to store the list of Departments a user is part of in one database column, neither is it practical to store the list of a department's users in one column either.

+That's where pivot tables come in handy, you can setup a relationship between a User and a Department as a belongsToMany on either (or both) models.

+    <?php

+    namespace App;

+    use Illuminate\Database\Eloquent\Model;

+    class Department extends Model
+    {
+        /**
+         * The users that belong to the department.
+         */
+        public function users()
+        {
+            return $this->belongsToMany('App\User');
+        }
+    }

 #### Retrieving Intermediate Table Columns

 As you have already learned, working with many-to-many relations requires the presence of an intermediate table.
 Eloquent provides some very helpful ways of interacting with this table.
 For example, let's assume our `User` object has many `Role` objects that it is related to.
 After accessing this relationship, we may access the intermediate table using the `pivot` attribute on the models: